 - Order the defendant to move out of the shared home regardless of whose name is on the lease or deed

 Such orders may be of short or long duration, and the alleged victim may apply for a permanent order.
 As long as any such order is in place, you cannot legally own, possess or use a firearm, and this prohibition will be made permanent if you are convicted of any misdemeanor or felony domestic violence offense.
-Fortunately, you may be able to avoid such serious consequences by hiring a Round Rock criminal defense attorney to help you fight back against the charges.
+Fortunately, you may be able to avoid such serious consequences by hiring a Williamson County domestic violence attorney to help you fight back against the charges.